w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 Ink! has laid much of the groundwork for a new smart contract stack that is based on a Wasm virtual machine and compatible with Substrate chains.

-Substrate includes a contract module that includes the core logic needed for a smart contract chain.
+Substrate includes a contract pallet that includes the core logic needed for a smart contract chain.
 Along these lines, ink! will be a smart contract language written in Rust that takes advantage of the already existing Rust tooling and supports compilation to Wasm.